dustinpfister/blog_posts/_posts/js-javascript-break.md

         cells: [0, 0, {guy:true,hp:10}, 0, 0, 0, 0, 0, 0]
     })); // { guy: { guy: true, hp: 10 }, c: 2 }
 ```

+Some developers do not recommend the use of break and labels as it is similar to goto.
+It is then recommended to make a more functional approach with something like this, that would also be a a little more fine grain as well.